nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <a name="extendedhelpcommand"></a>
 ### Extended HelpCommand feature (Zhan Hao)
-This feature allows user to query more about the different commands available in the different modes.
+This feature allows the user to query more about the different commands available in the different modes.
 This is to allow quick typist to have a fast way to reference the purpose and format of the commands without having to consult the User Guide.

 This command will be sensitive to the current mode of the application.
 For example, the command `help add` would print different text in